Consultant Head & Neck, and Microvascular Reconstruction Surgeon

 This study investigated the impact of surgical margins on survival in adults with head and neck osteosarcoma, a rare bone cancer.
 The findings suggest that achieving negative margins (greater than 3mm of healthy tissue removed around the tumor) during surgery is associated with improved survival and reduced tumor recurrence.
 The study also highlights the importance of a multidisciplinary approach that may include chemotherapy and/or radiotherapy.

-This study analyzed the properties of a novel nerve to be used as donor site for facial paralysis reanimation after cancer surgery, representing a very promising option without side effects for patients.
+This study analysed the properties of a novel nerve to be used as donor site for facial paralysis reanimation after cancer surgery, representing a very promising option without side effects for patients.